Wardley map

 A Wardley map is a map for business strategy.
 Components are positioned within a value chain and anchored by the user need, with movement described by an evolution axis.
 Wardley maps are named after Simon Wardley who created the technique at Fotango in 2005 having created the evolutionary framing the previous year.
-The technique was further developed within Canonical UK between 2008 and 2010 and components of mapping can be found in the "Better For Less" paper published in 2010.
+The technique was further developed within Canonical UK between 2008 and 2010 and components of mapping can be found in the "Better for Less" paper published in 2010.

 Summary

-Each component in a Wardley map is classified both by its position within a chain of components (a value chain) anchored around an end user (whether customers, consumer, business, government or other) and by how evolved those component are.
-The evolution of a component is defined as a range from genesis to commodity.
-Components are drawn as nodes with relationships as lines between them.
-A set of axis may also be added with visibility in the chain shown in a -axis and evolution on the -axis.
+Each component in a Wardley map is plotted according to its position in two dimensions: